 Step #6: A/B test your video

-The reason I explained how you can get your video created cheap and efficiently is because you’ll have to a/b test it to maximize your conversions.
-This means that you’ll continually have to spend money to tweak your video (both the audio and video files) and the last thing you want to do is go through a big company as they can easily charge you a few grand to $20,000 to continually modify it.
+The reason I explained how you can get your video created cheaply and efficiently is because you’ll have to A/B test it to maximize your conversions.
+This means that you’ll continually have to spend money to tweak your video (both the audio and video files), and the last thing you want to do is go through a big company as they can easily charge you a few grand to $20,000 to continually modify it.

-If you are going to create an explainer video, you have to take the time and do all of the steps I mentioned above.
+If you want to create an explainer video, you have to take the time and do all of the steps I mentioned above.
 If you don’t have the time, don’t waste your money creating videos then.
 Or if you are willing to spend a bit more to get things done, hire someone like Conversion Rate Experts, which is what we did with Crazy Egg.
-They didn’t create the video, but instead they got to know our product, surveyed our visitors, and then they created our script.
+They didn’t create the video, but they did get to know our product, surveyed our visitors and then created our script.